 Canada geese are protected under the federal Migratory Bird Treaty Act.
 Consequently, they can be hunted by license only during mandated seasons.
 It is illegal to disturb nesting geese or to harass them with firecrackers or motorized devices.
 In response to user conflicts, the U.S. Department of Agriculture in conjunction with the Michigan DNR has two programs available for mitigating problems that arise – goose roundups and a nest/egg destruction program.

 In 2020, the goose roundup for Indian Lake was cancelled.
 The governor ordered state agencies to reduce expenses and the goose control program was cancelled for all but a few essential locations.
+There will be a goose roundup in 2021.
+LSA has also been informed that participation in a roundup in 2022 will also require participation in the nest/egg destruction program.

 The goose roundups have been successful due to the help of many volunteers to assist our contractor.
-Many thanks!!
+Many thanks.